EvictionLab/eviction-lab-website/content/eviction-tracking/boston-ma.md

 {{% report_chart id="avg" data="/uploads/boston_barchart.csv" %}}

 # Changes in eviction filings

 Eviction filings in Boston were running close to historical averages in January and February of 2020.<sup>1</sup> Filings fell in March following the suspension of eviction proceedings.
-Eviction filings were down more than 80% in April and only four eviction filings were processed in May.<sup>2</sup> Filings increased in November following the expiration of the state-wide moratorium, but have remained below historical averages.
+Eviction filings were down more than 80% in April 2020.<sup>2</sup> Filings increased in November 2020 following the expiration of the state-wide moratorium.

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016
 2. Filing data for 2020-2022 collected by [January Advisors](https://www.januaryadvisors.com/)

 {{%/ report_chart %}}